 What didn’t work?
 Were the athletes aware that pictures were available to them?
 Are triathlon athletes not as interested in photographs of themselves competing than CrossFit athletes?
 Those are questions I need to answer in order to know where has been my mistakes and how can I fix it in order to make it work it next year.

 I took chances.
 I didn’t know how people would react to this new kind of offer.
 But I was willing to try it and see for myself.
 It’s still a gamble.
 I never know the outcome of my income.
 I’ve had great events, I’ve had sh*tty events.
-I’ve been frustrated.
+Frustration happens.
 I’ve learned.
 I have gotten better.

 I still have a lot to learn.
 That’s what makes this journey quite exciting.
 I am not afraid of hard work.
 I am not afraid of failure.
 The only thing I am afraid of is that the opportunity of doing what I love, making photographs, could be taken away from me.